migmaq/titan1c/docs/WHY-DENO.md

 browser.
 Using JS means we will have a single implementation language (for both code and skills reuse).

+## Our primary format is JSON and JavaScript/TypeScript is really good at JSON Data

+This make templates and so on much nicer and easier to understand.

+## JavaScript is crazy fast

+JS is a hostile language to optimize - but with crazy investment, it is a quite fast language.
+This benefits us because it is nice if a full site rebuild is fast.

 ## It is Super easy to run Deno projects

 The deno runtime is a single executable file, once the user has downloaded that they can do: